-Click File > Account Settings > Account Settings to configure options for a user.
+- Click File > Account Settings > Account Settings to configure options for a user.
 If Outlook is configured to use multiple accounts, select the email account needed in the drop-down menu on this page.

 - On the Account Settings page, click the account needed, then click Change.

 Check Cached Exchange Mode settings, which are available for Exchange accounts only.
 By default, the Outlook client in Windows uses local storage on a computer to store emails for 1 year.
 Then older emails are deleted from the local Outlook client storage.

 This setting can also be tuned in Windows Registry and in the group policy editor.

 Retrieve Old Emails in Outlook in the Web

 When using the web version of Outlook to work with Microsoft 365 email, users can also discover that they cannot find old emails.
 Old email messages can be automatically moved to the Archive folder.
 First, check the Archive folder in the web version of Outlook for Microsoft 365.

 If you find the needed messages in the Deleted Items folder, select the messages and click Restore.
 You can right-click the message and, in the context menu, click Move > Inbox or select another folder to which you want to move the deleted old email message.
 You can recover items deleted from this folder from the second-stage recycle bin by clicking the appropriate button.

 Administrators can set retention policies to define conditions for email deletion.
 Retention policies are used to set a period after which email messages are archived or deleted.
 If the default retention settings are not suitable for users, these settings can be edited by administrators in the Microsoft 365 Exchange Admin center.

 - A policy is configured by using retention tags that define rules and conditions when email should be deleted or archived.
 For example, you can configure to archive emails after 2 years and delete emails after 5 years.

 - In the new web interface of the admin center, administrators can configure labels for different types of content in the Information governance settings to define retention policies.

-When retention policies are configured, Microsoft 365 administrators can assign these policies for all users or for custom users in the Exchange admin center.
+- When retention policies are configured, Microsoft 365 administrators can assign these policies for all users or for custom users in the Exchange admin center.
 Go to Recipients > Mailboxes, select the user account needed, then click Manage mailbox policies.
 You can also access other options to Manage mailbox archive and Recover deleted items from this window.

 - In the Mailbox policies window, click the pencil icon to edit settings.
 Then you can select one of the available retention policies in the appropriate drop-down menu.
 Hit Save to save the configuration for a user.

-If a user right-clicks an email folder in the web version of Outlook for Office 365, the Assign policy option is available in the context menu.
+- If a user right-clicks an email folder in the web version of Outlook for Office 365, the Assign policy option is available in the context menu.

-A Microsoft 365 administrator can recover deleted email messages in the Exchange Admin center.
+- A Microsoft 365 administrator can recover deleted email messages in the Exchange Admin center.
 In order to recover deleted messages from the mailbox of a Microsoft 365 user, select the user, then click Recover deleted items.
 In the window that opens, define the time and start date for the search for the emails needed.
 Select Custom date range and set the start date from when the deleted emails are to be listed.
 Then hit the Apply filter button.

 This method can help if the emails were not deleted permanently.
 Otherwise, you would need to recover the emails from a backup.